Luminous247/ABOUT-ME/README.md

 # ABOUT ME
 - I am Ayomide Abubakar, a Mechanical Engineering Graduate from the PRESTIGEOUS UNIVERSITY OF IBADAN .
-- I am SO Passionate about getting my hands dirty and this made me equip myself with some useful skills in Electrical and Mechanical Engineering field.
+- I am SO Passionate about getting my hands dirty and this made me equip myself with some useful skills in field of Electrical and Mechanical Engineering.

 # SKILLS
 - Basic Python